 - Knowledge of department processes and procedures.

-- Requires advanced skills associated with programming design, modification, implementation, configuration, monitoring, and troubleshooting.
+- Requires advanced skills associated with programming design, modification, testing, implementation, configuration, monitoring, and troubleshooting.

-- Requires interpersonal skills in order to work with both technical and non-technical personnel at various levels in the organization and with partners at outside organizations.
+- Requires interpersonal skills in order to work with both technical and non-technical personnel at various levels in the organization.

 - Has skills needed to develop conversion and system implementation plans.

 - Must be able to communicate technical information in a clear and concise manner.

 - Requires ability to understand business needs and how business systems can support those needs.

 - Has ability to interface with management on a regular basis.

 - Must be self motivated, work independently or as part of a team, able to learn quickly, meet deadlines and demonstrate problem solving skills.